-Uses For Novaplus Irinotecan Hydrochloride
+Uses for Novaplus Irinotecan Hydrochloride

 Irinotecan belongs to the group of medicines called antineoplastics (cancer medicines).
 It interferes with the growth of cancer cells, which are eventually destroyed.
 Since the growth of normal cells may also be affected by the medicine, other effects may also occur.
 Some of these may be serious and must be reported to your doctor.
 Other effects, like hair loss, may not be serious but may cause concern.
 Some effects may occur after treatment with irinotecan has been stopped.
-Be sure that you have discussed with your doctor the possible side effects of this medicine as well as the good it can do.
+Be sure that you have discussed with your doctor the possible side effects of this medicine as well as the benefits it can do.

-Before Using Novaplus Irinotecan Hydrochloride
+Before using Novaplus Irinotecan Hydrochloride

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of irinotecan injection in the pediatric population.
 Safety and efficacy have not been established.